remla25-team4/operation/README.md

 ### Assignment 1

 * Created all required repositories in a GitHub organization.
-* Trained and versioned a sentiment model for restaurant reviews.
+* Trained and versioned a sentiment model with Niave Bayes for restaurant reviews.
 * Set up reusable libraries (`lib-ml`, `lib-version`).
 * Built and containerized both app and model-service.

----

-## Notes

-* The system uses REST APIs internally to communicate.